Trentonom0r3/After-Diffusion/README.md

 # After-Diffusion

 This is the Beta Branch!
-Non-Production ready, simply here for exposition, and testing.
+Non-Production ready, simply here for exposition and testing.
 ## Contents
 - Custom Effect; 'AESD.aex'
 - Updated UI.